lebgeeks/fluxbb-mods/README.md

 A collection of modifications for [fluxbb](http://fluxbb.org) that I wrote for [LebGeeks](http://lebgeeks.com/).
 You may used them in conjunction with [Daris' patcher](https://github.com/daris/fluxbb-patcher).

-- Mailchimp integration: allows users to subscribe to your newsletter on sign-u.
+- Mailchimp integration: allows users to subscribe to your newsletter on sign-up.
 Users are unsubscribed automatically if they are deleted.
 - Registration challenge: A math challenge that visitors need to solve in order to sign up. it was written for a tech community, so the assumption is that the user has basic programming knowledge.
 - Syntax highlighting: highlight [code] blocks using prettify.js by Google.
 - Relative time: displays timestamps as relative, for example "5 days ago" instead of a date.